Friday, 25 October 2024

 But could I use it for birding?
 Well yes I could, but I'm nervous.
 I could operate the Canon 1DX with my eyes closed.
 I knew what every dial did, what my base settings were, and what I needed to do to change them without even looking at the camera.
 I knew it would be right and it was.
 Muscle memory kicked in, my fingers and thumb moved of their own accord to change the settings seamlessly.
 As such I got images I might never have got had I been less familiar with what I was using.
 When I moved from one Canon body to the next I set up the replacement exactly as its predecessor and it was if I was using the same camera.
 I am worried that it will not be easy to somehow relearn 20 years of using the same physical placement of menus and buttons.

 Now of course Canon do make mirrorless cameras and very good ones at that.
 Their lens range is also unparalleled.
 I could replace the setup I just sold with almost exactly the same thing, no work or effort would be required, it would be virtually seamless.
 But there are issues.
 The first is cost.
 To replicate most closely what I've been using would be in the order of £17k, a Canon R3 or R1 with a 600mm f4 lens.
 Read that number again.
 Jesus.
 I suppose I've spent more than that on camera gear over the years, but never in one go and also photography doesn't mean quite the same to me now as it did once.
 Frankly I don't deserve it at the moment, I just don't engage in bird photography with the fervour that I once did.
 It may come again, but right now it's not a priority and to spend that amount of money on one camera and one lens would be grossly indulgent.
 And it's not like I'm going to get back any meaningful amount on my old kit either.
 I've kept a record of every camera and lens I've ever bought and sold, and the unwelcome news is that I'm being offered 30% of what I paid for it, and that is without inflation.
 With inflation it's 20%.
 And they've not yet confirmed the amount as they need to assess it first.
 Half of me is spitting, the other half is remembering what a great time I had with that lens and camera, where they came with me to, and how much I enjoyed trying to get the best out of them.
-In deep snow and -23 degrees centigrade, in Middle Eastern deserts, in the tropics with 95% humidity, in cloud forests in Central America and on boat trips and safaris in Africa.
+In deep snow and in -23 degrees centigrade, in Middle Eastern deserts, in the tropics with 95% humidity, in cloud forests in Central America and on boat trips and safaris in Africa.
 That lens and camera went everywhere and did everything, and mostly they didn't skip a beat, they just kept on going and going.
 I never mollycoddled my gear, I used it as intended, and the value of the quote will likely go down once they've had a look at it.
 It always goes down....

 The other issue is size - it might be technologically incredible, but Canon gear is by nature still large and bulky.
 They've trimmed the weight some, but it's not night and day by any means, and broadly speaking the physical size is still the physical size.
 The kit I just sold weighed 5.2kg, the direct Canon mirrorless equivalent would come in at 4.2kg.
 Lighter, but not an especially large difference.
 What I want at this juncture is much smaller and lighter....